 Services provided to the consumer are determined by the Indiana Medicaid Waiver which sets the fees for service for consumers served.
-A consumer’s Notice of Action (NOA) provides DDSi will the specifics on number of hours per month that our clinicians are to provide to each consumer.
+A consumer’s Notice of Action (NOA) provides DDSi with the specifics on the number of hours per month that our clinicians are to provide to each consumer.

-Our clinicians use a variety of assessments to create individual behavior development plans (BDPs) based on person-centered outcomes, and the results of a functional assessment and/or analysis using the least restrictive alternative that is likely to be effective in supporting the consumer.
-A BDP is a plan based on environmental, quality of life and functional assessments that is designed to look at the individual’s lifestyle holistically.
-The plan assists the individual in building positive/desired behaviors that replace or reduce the individual’s needs for challenging behavior.
+Our clinicians use a variety of assessments to create individual behavior support plans (BSPs) based on person-centered outcomes, and the results of a functional assessment and/or analysis using the least restrictive alternative that is likely to be effective in supporting the consumer.
+A BSP is a plan based on environmental, quality of life and functional assessments that is designed to look at the individual’s lifestyle holistically.
+The behavior support plan assists the individual in building positive/desired behaviors that replace or reduce the individual’s needs for challenging behavior.

 Quality of Life Assessment—this type of assessment measures the person’s access to friends, community members, places in the community, control over the immediate environment, ability to have needs met independently or with assistance or other relevant areas of social living.
 This is the area to review first in determining how to best support a person.
 For many individuals, increased opportunities to have the quality of life a person chooses may reduce the need to have Behavior Development Programs that include restrictive measures.